DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-3. I would recommend to use "Easy Install" since it will enable the administrator account by default.
-I will be enabling the administrator account on the Windows 10 machine itself so I opted to not use Easy install.
-I am doing this just to show you how to enable administrator account on Windows 10/11 just incase it is ever disabled and you want to enable it.
+3. I recommend using 'Easy Install' because it enables the administrator account by default.
+However, I will be enabling the administrator account directly on the Windows 10 machine, so I chose not to use Easy Install.
+I'm doing this to demonstrate how to enable the administrator account on Windows 10/11 in case it is ever disabled and you need to enable it.
    <br>
    <br>